 In RS485 operations, where there are multiple terminals, only the RS485 ports at each end of the network should have terminating resistors as described above.
+If the card is to have an ungrounded load, do as above except do not install the LDGND jumper.
 (See Appendix A, Application Considerations.)
-Also, for RS485 operation, there must be a bias on the Tx+ and Tx- lines to ensure a known "zero" state when none of the devices is transmitting.
-This card provides that bias.
+Also, for RS485 operation, there must be a bias on the RX+ and RX- lines.
+If the ICOM422/485 card is to provide that bias, install jumpers at the locations labeled +BIAS and -BIAS.